active-expressions/active-expressions-squeak/README.md

 | `ActiveExpression>>enable` | (Re-)Enables all callbacks.
 Callbacks are enabled by default. |

 #### Callbacks
-Callbacks are BlockClosures with up to 2 arguments.
-The optional arguments reference the new and the old value of the ActiveExpression's expression.
+Callbacks are block closures with up to 2 arguments.
+The optional arguments reference the new and the old value of the expression.
 Upon invocation of the callback these arguments are passed automatically into the callback as follows:

 ```smalltalk
 ["callback with 0 args"]
 [:newValue | "callback with 1 arg"]